Fore hte correction of myopia, astigmatism, hypermetropia and presbyopia

 ● Diffuse lamellar keratitis (also known as Sands of the Sahara) of varying severity: it heals without any inconvenience if promptly and properly treated.
 Careful evaluation after surgery is necessary to prevent it.

 WHAT SHOULD YOU KNOW, IN BRIEF?

-1. According to the Italian OphthalmologY Society, your ophthalmologist must explain, amongst other things, that: excimer laser surgery is used to reduce the dependence on eyeglasses and contact lenses;
+1. According to the Italian Society of Ophthalmology, your ophthalmologist must explain, amongst other things, that: excimer laser surgery is used to reduce the dependence on eyeglasses and contact lenses

 6. After the correction of short-sightedness, a pair of glasses for farsightedness may be immediately necessary.

 At the moment of writing, the criteria for laser surgery to be considered a medical-surgical treatment are: